Create, Read, Update, Delete

 Get a collection

 All your collections live in the Isar instance.
-Remember the Contact
+You can get the recipes collection with:

-It is recommended to use the asynchronous version of the method in your UI isolate.
-Since Isar is very fast, it is often fine to use the synchronous version.
+You should default to the asynchronous version of methods in your UI isolate.
+Since Isar is very fast, it is often acceptable to use the synchronous version.

 .findAll();